 Students are regularly assessed through low stake retrieval practice quizzes, BRAG tasks and practice mock assessments.
-The formal coursework assessment for Component 1 (User interface design) is completed in the Spring term of year 10, Component 2 (Collecting, Presenting and Interpreting data) is completed in the Autumn term or year 11.
-The Component 3 exam is at the end of Year 11 in the Summer exam season.
+The formal coursework assessment for Component 1 (User interface design) was completed in Year 10 but there is resit opportunity in the spring term of Year 11.
+Component 2 (Collecting, Presenting and Interpreting data) is completed in the autumn term or Year 11.

+The Component 3 exam is at the end of Year 11 in the summer exam season.
+Students will sit a mock exam in the March to help them prepare.